everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### Acknowledgements

-We'd like to offer heartfelt thanks to those developing Wasmtime, ComponentizeJS, Componentize-Py, and the many tools available throughout the Wasm ecosystem.
+We want to offer heartfelt thanks to those developing Wasmtime, ComponentizeJS, Componentize-Py, and the many tools available throughout the Wasm ecosystem.
 We're ecstatic to be part of this community and to be building on top of these platforms.
 Special thanks are due to the [Fission team][fission-team], [Alex Crichton][alex-crichton], [Guy Bedford][guy-bedford], [Joel Dice][joel-dice], [Pat Hickey][pat-hickey], [James Dennis][james-dennis], [Paul Cleary][paul-cleary], and the many others who have helped us along the way.

 [^1]: Other supported languages include C/C++, Java (TeaVM Java), Go (TinyGo), and C#.